pret/pokecrystal/free_roaming_crystal_docs/new_features.md

 ### Quality of Life Improvements - DONE

+- Each mon has its own menu sprite
 - Updated Mon Sprites to better match official art
   - Mon Sprite Updates made by SoupPotato
 - Reusable TMs